-Below are questions and answers to help clarify safety precautions and other guidance for construction activity as the Philadelphia economy continues to reopen.
+Below are questions and answers to help clarify safety precautions and other guidance for construction activity in Philadelphia.
 Refer to the City of Philadelphia’s Reopening with Care information for other critical guidance.

 L&I keeps these FAQs updated so please check back often.